- Partnership Projects

 - Our Projects

+A very compact and thin PCB structure could be achieved.
 The hybrid antenna approach intends to combine the best features of fully mechanical and fully electronic antennae in a hybrid compromise which offers overall advantages in terms of RF performance, size, power consumption and cost.

 These attributes together form a unique selling proposition that will result in a successful commercialisation.